ibm-cloud-docs/account/trustedprofile-create.md

 An {{site.data.keyword.cloud_notm}} service in your account or another account might need a token to run an operation in your account.

-For example, a Project service instance can assume a trusted profile to securely deploy an architecture in your account or another account without the need for key rotation.
+For example, a {{site.data.keyword.cloud_notm}} Projects service instance can assume a trusted profile to securely deploy an architecture in your account or another account without the need for key rotation.
 For more information, see [Using trusted profiles to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).
 {: tip}

 Complete the following steps to define how an {{site.data.keyword.cloud_notm}} service can access specific resources in your account: